avalade/logback-hoptoad/README.md

 The REQUEST_PARAMS, SESSION_PARAMS and CGI_PARAMS should be ampersand delimited, URL encoded key/value pairs.

+Because the above static variables are declared in Scala, you'll have to set them like this if you are using Java:

+    import org.slf4j.MDC;

+    MDC.setProperty(com.gs.logging.HoptoadLayout.ENVIRONMENT_NAME(), "production")

+If you don't like the extra parens that you have to use, then you should be using Scala instead of Java :-)

 ## License
 slf4j-hoptoad is released under the Apache 2 License.